pr0mila/pr0mila/README.md

   <p><em>"Data is the new oil, but AI is the engine that transforms it into value."</em></p>
 </blockquote>

+💌 **Have a project idea or just want to say hi 👋?
+Feel free to shoot me an email at [me@promila.info](mailto:me@promila.info) - I'm always open to interesting collaborations!**

 ## 💡 Areas of Expertise

 <p align="center">